mershon-enterprises/hydra-core/web-service/README.md

 hydra-core
 =======================

-Cloud-based Application for the Extraction of in-field Datafiles
+This is the back-end components for the core of the Hydra distributed data collection and data warehousing suite of web applications.

 Overview
 --